-For more information regarding the cemetery renewal program, please email firstname.lastname@example.org or contact Client Services on 1300 793 109.
+For more information regarding the cemetery renewal program, please visit the Cemetery Renewal section of this website, email email@example.com or contact Client Services on 1300 793 109.

 In a departure from the granite headstones and manicured grounds of the conventional cemetery, Natural Burials offer the community a unique and sustainable final resting place with minimal disturbance to the natural bushland environment.

-The Metropolitan Cemeteries Board has established natural burial areas at Fremantle Cemetery and Rockingham Regional Memorial Park.
+The Metropolitan Cemeteries Board has established natural burial areas at Fremantle Cemetery and Pinnaroo Valley Memorial Park.
 With a natural burial, the body is returned to nature in a biodegradable coffin and materials made from natural fibres.

-For more detailed information on natural burials, download a copy of the Natural Burials brochure here.
-Alternatively, please contact Client Services on 1300 793 109 should you prefer to have a copy mailed to you.
+For more detailed information on natural burials, download the Natural Burials brochure here.
+Alternatively, please contact Client Services on 1300 793 109 if you prefer to have a copy mailed to you.

 Enquiries regarding natural burials can also be directed to your Funeral Director, or, for those wishing to pre-purchase a natural burial plot, to Fremantle Cemetery on 1300 793 109.